aaronbloomfield/ccc/hws/tokens/index.md

 The logo itself should be a circular logo with a transparent background outside the circle (just like what is on coinmarketcap.com).
 Note that your logo must be readable if the size were reduced to a 32x32 pixel version.
 The submission must be a .png file, and it will have to be named `logo.png`.
 You can use a free program such as [GIMP](https://www.gimp.org/) to edit your program.
 You can use this [logo-template.png](logo-template.png) file as a starter file -- it is the correct size and has a transparent background.

-For some examples, see [cryptologos.cc](https://cryptologos.cc/) and [this github site](https://github.com/coinwink/cryptocurrency-logos).
+For more examples, see [cryptologos.cc](https://cryptologos.cc/) and [this github site](https://github.com/coinwink/cryptocurrency-logos).

 #### Part 1, task 3: Review the starter code